Alternatives, Inc.

 A life of crime often begins at an early age with a relatively insignificant offense.
 It is the belief of Alternatives, Inc. that the effectiveness of a response to minor offenses may be the difference between a productive life and one that develops into a cycle of criminal behavior.
 By providing the judical system with a broad range of alternatives to incarceration, Alternatives, Inc. strives to assure early, effective intervention.

 Alternatives, Inc.’s Alpha House Reentry Center opened its doors to the first five male clients from the Montana State Prison in 1980.
-Today the Alpha House, located at 3109 1st Avenue North, offers services to 200 state, federal, and work release clients.
+Today the Alpha House, located at 3109 1st Avenue North, offers reentry services to over 200 state, federal, and work release clients.

 In 1984 Alternatives, Inc. began work with Yellowstone County to offer alternatives to jail placement for indigent offenders and those convicted of misdemeanor offenses.
 Today the jail alternatives programs offer a wide range of services to over 6,000 clients annually in Yellowstone, Carbon, and Stillwater counties.